Famous, Rich, and Successful People Who Were High School or College Dropouts

 Claude Monet, painter.
 He was an elementary school dropout.

 Marilyn Monroe, aka Norma Jeane Baker, actress, greatest blonde of all time (according to at least one poll).
-She left high school to marry James Dougherty (primarily to avoid going back to an orphanage).
+At the age of 16, she left high school to marry James Dougherty (primarily to avoid going back to an orphanage).
 She soon became one of the best comic actresses of all time.
 She never finished high school.

 Richard Anthony Monsour, known professionally as Dick Dale (see the Ds).